I Think About This a Lot: Horny Week Edition

 The library scene in Atonement.

-This extremely climactic (heh) scene in Atonement is the result of a classic mixup: the housekeeper’s son, Robbie Turner, (James McAvoy) has sent his crush, Cecilia Tallis (Keira Knightly) a very ”anatomical” letter about kissing her lady parts.
+This extremely climactic (heh) scene in Atonement is the result of a classic mix-up: the housekeeper’s son, Robbie Turner (James McAvoy), has sent his crush, Cecilia Tallis (Keira Knightley), a very ”anatomical” letter about kissing her lady parts.
 Unfortunately, this R-rated version was never supposed to make to Cecilia.
 To make matters worse, it was delivered by Cecilia’s nosy and prudish younger sister, Briony (Saoirse Ronan), who is scandalized by it for the rest of her life.
 Anyway, Robbie comes over to clear things up and finds Cecilia in the library wearing a slinky, silk emerald dress with a low back.
 (I also think about this dress a lot.)
 She admits to crushing on him, too, and they start making out against a bookshelf.
 Cecilia puts one leg on a ladder next to her to lift herself up as Robbie pins her to the wall.
 We see Cecila’s other foot levitate out of her shoe.
-She makes a face, like she’s been stabbed by the D. They say that they love each other and hold hands in a Saturday Night Fever pose, making an ‘X’ with their bodies.
+She makes a face, like she’s been stabbed by the D. They say that they love each other and hold hands in a Saturday Night Fever pose, making an X with their bodies.
 And then friggin’ Briony walks in!
 It’s one of the most devastating cock blocks in cinema history, and not just because Briony interrupts Olympic-level sexual acrobatics.
 Spoiler: Everyone in this movie dies because of their horniness.
 Except for Briony, who is perhaps the horniest of them all.
 To this day, I’m still mad at her.

 – Emilia Petrarca